Medical Assistant Program

 MA302 (60 hours)

 Anatomy and Physiology I provides medical assisting students with a comprehensive study of the human body through an explanation of the structure and function of its parts.
 Starting with the basics of cellular composition, each body system is examined with emphasis on both normal and pathological processes.
 The systems covered include skeletal, muscular, circulatory, and respiratory.

 The Hunter Business School course also introduces medical assisting program students to the language of medicine.
 Medical words are taught, along with their relationship to the human body.
 The class becomes familiar with the vocabulary and word parts that will help to comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each body system.
 This new language will be used to facilitate communication with other health care professionals about their patients.
 In addition, abbreviations and medical specialties are presented.
 Prerequisite: None

 MA401 (60 hours)

-During this course, the practical application of venipuncture continues as medical assisting students study the clinical chemistry department of a laboratory, coagulation, serology, and blood typing.
+During this medical assistant training course, the practical application of venipuncture continues as medical assisting students study the clinical chemistry department of a laboratory, coagulation, serology, and blood typing.
 Medical assisting program students learn the specifics of blood glucose, blood urea nitrogen, and cholesterol.
 Assisting patients with special needs and patient education are included.
-The course also trains the class is cardiopulmonary resuscitation and use of an automated external defibrillator pursuant to the standards of the American Heart Association.
+The Hunter Business School course also trains the class is cardiopulmonary resuscitation and use of an automated external defibrillator pursuant to the standards of the American Heart Association.
 Prerequisite: MA301

 Anatomy and Physiology II with Medical Terminology